 Above: The Hiawatha Wampum Belt on McGill campus.

-Learn about appropriate terminology to refer to Indigenous peoples within the context of Canada, including the differences between First Nations, Inuit, Métis, and more, borrowed from the University of British Colombia's Indigenous Foundations website, a great learning resource.
+Learn about appropriate terminology to refer to Indigenous peoples within the context of Canada, including the differences between First Nations, Inuit, Métis, and more.
+For more information, visit the University of British Colombia's Indigenous Foundations website, which some of these definitions borrow from.

 - "Indigenous is a term used to encompass a variety of Aboriginal groups.
-It is most frequently used in an international, transnational, or global context."
+It is most frequently used in an international, transnational, or global context" (UBC).

-- "The term 'Aboriginal' refers to the first inhabitants of Canada, and includes First Nations, Inuit, and Métis peoples."
+- "The term 'Aboriginal' refers to the first inhabitants of Canada, and includes First Nations, Inuit, and Métis peoples" (UBC).

-- "This term refers to specific groups of people generally living in the far north who are not considered 'Indians' under Canadian law."
+- "This term refers to specific groups of people generally living in the far north who are not considered 'Indians' under Canadian law" (UBC).

 - "The term 'Indian' refers to the legal identity of a First Nations person who is registered under the Indian Act.
-The term 'Indian' should be used only when referring to a First Nations person with status under the Indian Act, and only within its legal context.
+The term 'Indian' should be used only within its legal context when referring to a First Nations person with status under the Indian Act.
 Aside from this specific legal context, the term 'Indian' in Canada is considered outdated and may be considered offensive due to its complex and often idiosyncratic colonial use in governing identity."